SarahBump/LADYMAFIA/_posts/2015-11-15-HedyLamar.markdown

 **She is definitely not basic:**

-She was the first actress to portray the depiction of female pleasure on film.
+She was the first actress to portray a sex scene involving female pleasure on film.

 <iframe height="315" src="https://www.youtube.com/embed/Z0gu2QhV1dc" frameborder="0" allowfullscreen></iframe>